mausn1/mausn1/README.md

 ### Hello!

-I have an interest for hacking and computer architecture__ I also like dwelling in graphic design but primarly illustration
+I have an interest for hacking and computer architecture<br />
+I also like dwelling in graphic design but primarly illustration